 Importance of Audio Authentication

 The process for authentication of digital audio recordings determines whether or not the recorded events were captured with integrity as well as can determine if the recording has been tampered with.
 In this age of digital audio, edits can be made and covered up very easily.
-There are free versions of audio editing software – such as Audacity ? which are available on line and can make edits that alter the events or conversation that originally occurred in digital audio recordings.
+There are free versions of audio editing software – such as Audacity – which are available online and can make edits that alter the events or conversations that originally occurred in digital audio recordings.
 In addition to editing applications, many recording devices like iPhones have editing capabilities directly in the VoiceMemo app.
 These devices will leave behind clues that we analyze to determine the authenticity of a recording.

 Sometimes a chain of custody log from law enforcement will be included, which will strengthen the authenticity of the audio evidence.
 But if the chain of custody cannot be established, the forensic examiner must rely on other techniques as well as their own expertise to determine the authenticity of the evidence.
 If further investigation reveals more inconsistencies in the recording and metadata, more often than not that recording is determined to be altered.

-When I receive digital media evidence that includes sight and sound, I analyze both audio and video using separate forensic processes.
+When an expert receives digital media evidence that includes sight and sound, they should analyze both audio and video using separate forensic processes.
 I have come across cases in which the video was unedited but the audio had been tampered with.
 In this case, I was unable to authenticate the evidence because a chain of custody could not be established.
-Plus, there were anomalies in the audio that could be measured, heard and documented.
+Plus, there were anomalies in the audio that could be measured, heard, and documented.

 When examining the digital information, it is necessary to create an exemplar recording to compare the metadata with the original.
 An exemplar is a recording that is made in conditions that are as close to the original recording as possible, which include the same equipment and recording environment.
 Using this exemplar, the forensic expert can compare the metadata and HEX information of the two files.
 If there are inconsistencies in the data, that can also be a sign of tampering.